nextstrain/avian-flu/README.md

 If you are using `nextstrain build` then add that to the end of the command (i.e. as a parameter which will be passed through to Snakemake).

 Note that you may need to remove any existing data in `results/` in order for snakemake to correctly regenerate the intermediate files.

+#### Using locally ingested data (instead of downloading from S3)

+Run the pipeline with `--config 'local_ingest=True'` to use the locally available files produced by the ingest pipeline (see `./ingest/README.md` for details on how to run).
+Specifically, the files needed are `ingest/results/metadata.tsv` and `ingest/results/sequences_{SEGMENT}.fasta`.

 #### Running full genome builds